Data Definition Language (DDL) statements

 -- Create or replace a view with a comment

-CREATE OR REPLACE VIEW highest_user_scores
+CREATE OR REPLACE VIEW highest_user_scores AS

 FROM user_events